-Academia, nonfiction, fiction (adult, YA, sci-fi, fantasy, historical, thriller, horror, romance, erotica), comics, graphic novels, websites, event programs, marketing materials
+I am currently editing within the following categories and genres: nonfiction (academia, narrative, memoir), fiction (adult, YA, sci-fi, fantasy, historical, thriller, horror, romance, erotica), comics, graphic novels, websites, event programs, and marketing materials.

 I began my editing journey as a legal editor, editing and proofreading estate planning and immigration documents.
 I later transitioned to a full-time immigration writer and editor, focusing on employment-based petitions.
 My job was to present the research of my clients, who were postdoctoral academic and medical researchers, using language that could be understood by non-experts, while still keeping the integrity and accuracy of the original work.
 This led me to become familiar with the structure of academic manuscripts and complex terms and concepts in a variety of fields (humanities, medical sciences, astronomy and astrophysics, and data science).
 As a result of this experience, my specialty is ensuring a manuscript is understandable to the targeted audience.